Online Classes FAQs

 - Step 2: Within the classroom, go to the Dropbox tab.

-- Step 4: Select the assignment you are submitting your file for in the dropdown list under Submit to Basket.
+- Step 4: Select the unit assignment you are submitting your file for in the dropdown list under Basket.

-- Step 5: Select Add Attachments and click on the Browse button to locate your saved assignment.
-Once you have located your saved assignment, double click on the assignment and it will populate in the box before the Browse button.
+- Step 6: Select “Add/Remove” beside Attachments and click on the “Choose File” button to locate your saved assignment on your computer.
+Once you have located your saved assignment, double click on the assignment or select “Open” and it will populate in the box before the Browse button.

-- Step 7: Once you have added all your documents, click OK and you will receive a message that your project has successfully been submitted.
+- Step 8: Once you have added all your documents, click “OK” and you will receive a message that your project has successfully been submitted.

-If you have registered for classes, you should receive your books no later than 2 business days before classes start.
+If you have registered for courses, you should confirm with Education Advising what type of textbook(s) you will use for the term.
+Most classes have eBook(s).
+If your course uses a hardcopy textbook, you should receive your books no later than 2 business days before classes start.

-2. What should I do if class has started and I do not have my books yet?
+2. If I’m an undergraduate student, what should I do if class has started and I do not have my books yet?

-3. If I drop a class and already have the book for it, can I return the book?
+3. If I’m an undergraduate student and I drop a class and already have the book for it, can I return the book?

 Yes.
 You can return the textbook to our book distributor.
 If you choose not to return it, the book will be charged to your account.
 Kaplan University does not pay the shipping cost for book returns if you voluntarily drop a class.
 It is your responsibility to pay the shipping cost.
 Return textbooks to: Kaplan University Returns, Attn: Order #, 2711 West Ash Street, Columbia, MO 65203-4613.